 Bulimba Barracks Master Plan

-Council's priority has been to support the development of infrastructure including upgrades of local intersections, providing riverfront green space and opportunities for community events, maintaining local heritage, and incorporating feedback from the local community.
+Council's priority has been to guide development in line with community expectations and support the development of infrastructure including upgrades of local intersections, provision of riverfront green space and opportunities for community events and retention of local heritage.

 Master plan highlights

 - A mix of housing types, with houses and unit developments, with no ‘affordable housing provisions’.

 - Sensitive integration with surrounding residential, with two to three storey unit development increasing to five storeys in some locations towards the centre of the site.